UCLA-CS130/Mr.-Robot-et-al./README.md

 In order to add a new handler, you will need to first create a class definition and implementation for it in `request_handlers.h` and `request_handlers.cc` files.
 We have a abstract base class called `RequestHandler` that contains the enums and initializes the handler.
 Your handler will be derived from this class. `EchoRequestHandler` is a good example of how this can be done.
 Each new handler will call the `init` member function and implement the `handleRequest` member function.

 Once you are done with making your handler, you can use it by running the server with a config file that gives your handler a path.
-See `sample_config` for examples of previous handler paths.
+See `simple_config` for examples of previous handler paths.

 Authors: